Arska795/learn-npm/README.md

 :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal: :metal:

 ### 6. Extra
-The requirement of your function in timeHelper.js has gotten tougher (use red test links in browser to test these):
+The requirement of your function in timeHelper.mjs has gotten tougher (use red test links in browser to test these):

 - A full month in the `current` year should be represented as the name of the month, eg. `startDate=2021-08-01, endDate=2021-08-31 should return "August"`
 - A full month in the any other year should be represented as the name of the month and that year, eg. `startDate=2018-08-01, endDate=2018-08-31 should return "August 2018"`